-Our risk assessments are working documents which will be rigorously monitored, and formally reviewed on an on-going basis by the school's health and safety officer as well as the staff caring for the children.
+Our risk assessments are working documents which will be rigorously monitored, and formally reviewed on an on-going basis.

 Looking for Hazards

 You can look for hazards by:

 - consultation and conducting inspections of the workplace; - analysing jobs; - adopting a "what if" approach; - listing all Acts and Regulations as they apply to the workplace. - Manufacturers' instructions, accident records, ill health records, etc., can help to identify hazards.